dvens/frontend-dev-assignment/README.md

 ## Submitting your code

 When you complete the assignment either push your local working copy to a remote repository or email us a .zip file with your solution. **Please do not fork this repository**.

-## TODO

--   Use a hook as useEvent or useKey to register key movement
--   Create hook useCombobox
-x   Create feature called search
--   Create shared components Combobox, ComboList, ComboListItem x   Create shared component Input x   Create hook for useClickoutside
--   Create shared highlight component x Add typescript x  Add storybook
--   Use reducer instead of usestate.
--   Add use keyboard focus hook for only focus state on the keyboard. x   Add skiplink for content